iris-connect/iris-documentation/connect_your_app_to_IRIS/technical_details/app_onboarding.md

 | - | - | [createDataRequest](#42-process-iris-client-data-requests) | This method has to be an endpoint of your app to receive the details for an data request.
 | hd-xyz | hd-xyz | [submitGuestList](#432-send-data-from-app-backend) | After getting a data request, the data is send to the hd-endpoint given in _client.name in the request.

+Be aware that destinations shall not be hard-coded, since they vary at different environments (staging, prod).
+The only destination which you need to configure on your side is the location service, others are submitted in the corresponding request to your app.

 ## 4 Integration of EPS Methods in your App

 As described above, you have to